Data Analysis in R

 TYPE OF ASSESSMENT

-Programming assignments, final examination
+Programming assignments, final exam

 Students or professionals in the field of Economics, Social Sciences or any other field with an interest in quantitative data analysis using R. No programming experience is required.
 PhD students with a deficit in statistics or wishing to refresh their knowledge are also welcome.
 If you have doubts about your eligibility for the course, please let us know.
 Our courses are multi-disciplinary and therefore are open to participants with a wide variety of backgrounds.